We find ourselves alive, today, amongst what is perhaps the most profound shift in a collective human awareness that has ever occurred.

 But again, if we truly wish to access consciousness, then we must let go of this idea that we are capable of fully controlling every little component of our life’s direction.

 Then the fears set in, and so we resist.
-If we cannot control our life, then anything could happen, and everything could go wrong.
+If we cannot control our lives, then anything could happen, and everything could go wrong.

 Ah, but everything could also go right.